-Fundamentally, the Williamson Act is a State policy administered by local government.
-Local governments are not mandated to participate in this program, but those that do have some latitude to tailor the program to suit local goals and objectives.
-That latitude includes being more restrictive in contract terms than what is required by the Williamson Act.
-Consequently, the Williamson Act programs found across the state often have subtle differences, reflecting the diversity among participating local governments.
+The Williamson Act is a State-created policy administered by local government.
+Local governments are not mandated to participate in this program, but those that do are able to tailor the program to suit local goals and objectives.
+Local governments may be more restrictive in contract terms than what is required by the Williamson Act.
+Consequently, the Williamson Act programs found across the state often have differences, reflecting the diversity among participating local governments.

 The Williamson Act creates an arrangement whereby private landowners voluntarily restrict land to agricultural and compatible uses.
-Landowners forego the possibility of converting their property into non-agricultural uses during the term of the contracts, in return for lower property taxes.
-The local government and state forego a portion of their property tax revenue in return for the planning advantages and values implicit in retaining land in commercial agricultural use.
+Additionally, landowners are unable to convert their property into non-agricultural uses during the term of the contracts, in return for lower property taxes.
+In Siskiyou County approximately 10% of private land is under Williamson Act.

 Land restricted by Williamson Act contracts must be used primarily for the commercial production of agricultural commodities.
-Any other uses or development must be compatible with and ancillary to commercial agricultural use.
+Any other uses or development must be compatible with and ancillary to the commercial agricultural use.
 State law presumes that parcels of agricultural land are large enough to sustain their agricultural use if the land is at least 10 acres in size in the case of prime agricultural land, or at least 40 acres in size in the case of land that is not prime agricultural land.

-The vehicle for these agreements is a rolling term 10-year contract.
+These agreements are on a rolling term 10-year contract.
 Unless either party files a “Notice of Nonrenewal”, the contract is automatically renewed annually for an additional year.
 A Williamson Act contract runs with the land and obligates the property owner, and any successors of interest, to the contract’s enforceable restrictions.
 Only land located within a County-designated agricultural preserve is eligible for a Williamson Act contract.

 The California Department of Conservation is responsible for statewide administration and oversight of the Williamson Act.
 The Department supports local governments and landowners in the form of technical and implementation assistance, interpretation of the Williamson Act, research of issues and polices, review and comment on proposed contract cancellations, and contract enforcement.

-Role of the Agricultural Preserve Administrator
+Role of the Agricultural Preserve Administrator and Advisory Committee

 In Siskiyou County, the Agricultural Preserve Administrator (Administrator) shall be the Planning Director or his or her designee.
 The Administrator is responsible for reviewing and providing recommendations on the County’s Agricultural Preserve Program and these Rules.
 His or her duties include reviewing applications and making recommendations for creating new agricultural preserves, entering new contracts, making revisions to existing preserves or contracts, terminating contracts and disestablishing preserves.
-When an application for a permit (or other County entitlement) involves land in a Williamson Act contract, the County’s Planning Director (in consultation with the County’s Agricultural Commissioner or County Counsel if deemed necessary) shall have the responsibility to review the application to determine its consistency with these Rules.
-From time to time, the Administrator may make recommendations on revising the Rules to ensure their continuing consistency with the Williamson Act and suitability to Siskiyou County.
-Any public meetings involving agricultural preserves and/or Williamson Act contracts are subject to the Ralph M. Brown Act and the public is welcome to attend meetings and provide input and comments on proposed recommendations or issues being discussed.
+When an application for a permit (or other County entitlement) involves land in a Williamson Act contract, the County’s Planning Director (in consultation with the Agricultural Preserve Advisory Committee or County Counsel) shall have the responsibility to review the application to determine its consistency with these Rules.
+From time to time, the Administrator may make recommendations on revising these Rules to ensure their continuing consistency with the Williamson Act and suitability to Siskiyou County.

+The Agricultural Preserve Advisory Committee (APAC) is a group of individuals from the local agricultural community, representatives from local agricultural groups (Farm Bureau, Cattlemen’s/Cattlewomen’s Association, Farm Advisors, etc.), and County staff (Agriculture Department, Planning Division, etc.).
+Upon the request of the Administrator, the APAC provides recommendations regarding the County’s Agricultural Preserve Program, Rules, contracts, and compliance.
+The intent of this committee is to provide recommendations to the Administrator, who then formally provides recommendations to the Board of Supervisors.

 Agricultural Preserves and Williamson Act Contracts